-So today the May issue of Vogue Paris hit the stands.
-Can’t wait to grab this issue, the editorials that I have seen looks amazing.
-In this issue focus lies on the Cannes Film Festival as well as Punk and the exhibition of ’Punk: Chaos to Couture’.
+Today the May issue of Vogue Paris hit the stands and I can’t wait to grab this issue – the editorials that I have seen looks amazing.
+In this issue focus lies on the Cannes Film Festival as well as Punk and the exhibition of ‘Punk: Chaos to Couture’.
 The exhibition that will open at the MET in N.Y this May was also the inspiration of the Style.com Print’s third issue, something I wrote about here.
 I am really curious about this expo especially since both Style.com/Print and Vogue Paris has taking it under their wings for their latest issues, and I would love to see it.
 Freja Beha Erichsen is featured on the cover in a punk chic look shot by the amazing duo Inez & Vinoodh.
 Anyway, I couldn’t help myself to post an editorial that I liked from this issue styled by Emmanuelle Alt from one of the location they been to, the Sahara desert.
 I love the sport influences and Andreea Diaconu looks amazing.

 Check out Altuzarra’s new Tumblr here.